darbymanning/sveltekit-preview-mode/README.md

 <PreviewBanner />
 ```

-You can now retrieve the preview status by importing the `isPreview` function, and call it to retrieve the current preview status.
+You can retrieve the preview status by checking the global page store. `$page.data.isPreview`

 ### Enabling Preview Mode